Master Interior Architecture

-Diploma and acknowledgment
+Diploma and acknowledgement

 When you successfully completed the programme you will get the degree of Master of Interior Architecture.
 The degree is recognized by the Union of Dutch Interior Architects (bni) and you can register after a two year practise period at the Foundation Architect Register (Stichting Bureau Architectenregister).

-You are admissible if you are a graduate with a Bachelor’s degree in Architectural Design, or another Bachelor’s programme, if you have the desired intake competencies.
+You are admissible if you are a graduate with a Bachelor’s degree in Architectural Design, or another Bachelor’s programme if you have the desired intake competencies.
 When you can’t meet these admission requirements you have the option to request an entrance examination.
 To do so, send a portfolio and covering letter to the programme secretariat.
 All students who are admissible will be invited in July for the intake assessment.